-This flavorful, easy sourdough discard focaccia is at home at a casual supper or an elegant meal.
+This flavorful, easy sourdough focaccia is at home at a casual supper or an elegant meal.
 You can customize the toppings or keep it simple with salt and rosemary.
 It's a perfect way to use your sourdough starter discard!

 Why this recipe works